scipy-conference/scipy_proceedings/papers/nadia_tahiri/nadia_tahiri.rst

 Dataset
 -------
+In this section we discuss the details of our set synthetic and real datasets.

-We used the data from CircuitPromo.ca as basic data.
+Note, the real datasets was obtained from CircuitPromo.ca as basic data.

 *Features*